 - costs of building an additional floor, an attic or basement floor, and preparatory works relating to these activities.

-- the energy performance certificate based on measured energy consumption of the apartment building (according to the requirements specified here), drawn up after 3 May 2013;
+- an energy performance certificate based on the measured energy consumption of the apartment building (according to the requirements presented here), prepared from 03 May 2013;

-- if the applicant is an apartment association, the minutes of the general meeting setting out the decision to carry out the renovation works, a description of the renovation works and related services and the decision to raise a renovation loan (if any) for the implementation of the project and the maximum permitted amount of the loan;
+- in the case of an applicant that is an apartment association the minutes of a decision of the general meeting in which the decision on the performance of the reconstruction works has been fixed; a description of the reconstruction works and the accompanying services; if necessary, the decision to take out a renovation loan in order to implement the project, and the maximum possible amount of the loan;

-- if the applicant is a local authority, the administrative act setting out the decision to carry out the renovation works, a description of the renovation works and related services and the decision to raise a renovation loan (if any) for the implementation of the project and the maximum permitted amount of the loan;
+- in the case of an applicant that is a local authority, an act, in which the decision on the performance of the reconstruction works has been fixed; a description of the reconstruction works and the accompanying services; if necessary, the decision to take out a renovation loan in order to implement the project, and the maximum possible amount of the loan;

 - In order to commission renovation works, a beneficiary has to conduct an electronic procurement procedure in the Public Procurement Register.
 Procurement is subject to the general principles of public procurement provided for in section 3 of the Public Procurement Act and the relevant guidance material (link).